Guide to Mehndi, Haldi & Sangeet Invitation Wording with Examples

 Creating a Coordinated Pre-Wedding Invitation Set

-- Main wedding invitation — the anchor piece, most formal
+- Main wedding invitation — the anchor piece, most formal, sets the design tone

-When designing as a set, consistency comes from shared typography, a common design element (like a particular floral motif or border style), and the same colour used as an accent across all cards.
-Each card then has its own dominant colour — gold for sangeet, yellow for haldi, coral or orange for mehndi, white or ivory for the main wedding.
+What ties them together?
+Shared typography, a consistent motif (like a specific floral pattern or border), and one accent colour that runs through every card.
+Then each card gets its own dominant colour — gold for sangeet, yellow for haldi, coral for mehndi, ivory for the wedding.

-For more on regional wording conventions, particularly for South Indian ceremonies, see our guide on South Indian wedding invitation wording.
+If you're looking for regional wording styles — especially for South Indian ceremonies like nichayathartham or muhurtham — check out our guide on South Indian wedding invitation wording.

 Tips for Multi-Event Digital Invitations